kamdrodev/cristal/README.md

 # Cristal

 ## Language learning application.
-Create your own sets of flashcards, learn them and check your progress.
+Create your own word vocabulary lists.
+Learn languages with flashcards and control your progress.

 ## Screenshots